caenrigen/LatexKit/docs/README.md

 ## Contact

+Feel free to drop us a line at `latexkit{the usual email symbol}caenrigen.tech`.
+We would love to hear from you!

 ## Privacy Policy and Terms of Service
 By using LatexKit you agree with the [Terms of Service] and the [Privacy Policy].